andrewdisley/realchange-cms/hugo/content/_index.md

 who:
   body: >-
-    **The Real Change fund supports people who are homeless by paying for items they need** - a deposit for a home, a training course, or clothes for a job interview.
+    **The Real Change fund supports people who are homeless by paying for items they need** - things like a deposit for a home, a training course, or clothes for a job interview.

     [Find out more about how Real Change works and how your money is spent.](/how-it-works/)
   heading: Who does Real Change help?
 how:
-  body: "If your organisation provides a service to support people who are homeless in Rochdale and you would like to discuss how to become an approved Real Change partner, please contact us on [07788 105 078](tel:07788105078) or email <mailto:info@realchangerochdale.co.uk> or \L[find out more here](/how-to-apply/)."
+  body: "If your organisation provides a service to support people who are homeless in Rochdale and you would like to discuss how to become an approved Real Change partner, please contact us at <mailto:info@realchangerochdale.co.uk> or \L[find out more here](/how-to-apply/)."
   heading: How can you apply?
 partners:
   body: >-
-    **If you are sleeping rough, homeless or at risk of homelessness in Wigan & Leigh and want to apply for funds, get in touch with one of our partner organisations who will work with you to apply for funds on your behalf.**
+    **If you are sleeping rough, homeless or at risk of homelessness in the borough of Rochdale and want to apply for funds, get in touch with one of our partner organisations who will work with you to apply for funds on your behalf.**

     Real Change Rochdale currently works in partnership with the following